mrcbax/logoilab.github.io/posts/2020-04-17-design-changes-and-updates.md

 layout: default.liquid
 is_draft: false
 ---
 I am de-Googling a lot of my own stuff and my projects as a side effect.
-I though I would also give this site some love while I was at it.
+I thought I would also give this site some love while I was at it.
 The page you are currently reading is composed of HTML & CSS.

 **That's it.**